oyalabs/oyalabs.github.io/_posts/2017-01-04-lookupword-lets-learn-more-words-with-swift.md

 #### Objectives

 I want to record every word I look up from my MacBook, moreover, I want to review it later for practice.
-The build-in function of the dictionary is nice, I've use the three-tap(and also [other ways](https://computers.tutsplus.com/tutorials/quick-tip-5-ways-to-grab-a-definition-in-os-x--mac-31062)) for look up a word I not sure the meaning all the time.
+The build-in function of the dictionary is nice, I've use the three-tap(and also [other ways](https://computers.tutsplus.com/tutorials/quick-tip-5-ways-to-grab-a-definition-in-os-x--mac-31062)) for look up a word which I'm not sure the meaning.
 However, it didn't log what I've searched, and I keen to find my own way to do this.

 So, let's do it by ourself, to accomplish this function, and also, practice the Swift language both server side and client side.